-Several perspectives were simultaneously considered: the silhouette of the creature had to be appropriately striking, but it essentially had to remain an animal — though an alpha predator of its world — and its design had to stray from archetypes precedently shown to audiences.
+Several perspectives were simultaneously considered: the silhouette of the creature had to be appropriately striking, and its design had to stray from archetypes known to audiences.
 “It had to fit several things,” McCain also commented.
 “First of all, I didn’t want some biomechanical killing machine.
 Pretty much since Alien, with the exception of Predator, all of the creatures that have been made since then kind of fall in the shadow of those two creations.
 What we decided right off in terms of the story, the Moorwen was really more about that it had character; it had backstory more than just its shape and its design.
 Beyond that, when you got into the shape and design, Patrick and I looked at it and we both thought something should look great in silhouette.
 It should have a sensual, pleasing shape to it right away that the eye fixates on and loves the shape.”

 Also key to the Moorwen’s character was the underlying fact that it is an animal — and thus had to make biological sense.
 “Underneath all of that, the creature is an animal,” McCain continues.
 “It’s not a monster.
 It’s a monster to us, but it’s an animal, which kind of puts it down a different path because you’re not trying to design something that is so outrageous and makes no sense that the eye has difficulty comprehending it.
 In certain stories that works perfectly, but in this story it doesn’t.
 This is a creature that in its world has a whole social structure and a life, and is an animal.
 It may be at the top of the food chain in its world, but it is a biological living thing.
 With that in mind, you can still design something that is scary as shit, and it represented that idea.”